Travel by Any Means Necessary

 Cruise ship in Juneau harbor

 • Take a cruise: Cruising can be a very extravagant vacation but it can also be a way to see the world on a budget.
 When you think about the fact that cruise fare includes lodging, dining, entertainment, and transportation, it can really be a very good value.
 In general, $100/per person per night or less is a good value for a cruise.
 If you’re able to cruise last minute, after final payment (about 90 days in advance) cruise prices tend to drop to fill unsold cabins.
 I usually need more notice than that for traveling, so I like to look farther out.
 I browse a cruise search site for dates that we are available and bookmark ones that look interesting or like a good deal.
 Then, I revisit those saved cruises until they seem like a price I would want to pay.
-I recently found a 7-night Pacific Coastal cruise for $400 per person (which works out to $57 per person per night) for an oceanview cabin over spring break.
+I recently found a 7-night Pacific Coastal cruise for $400 per person (which works out to $57 per person per night) for an oceanview cabin over spring break on Celebrity, a higher-end cruise line.
 If the price goes down after you book, you are usually able to get it repriced until the final payment.
 After final payment, the policy varies by cruise line, but you may be able to get onboard credit for the difference or upgrade to a higher category cabin.

 Thanks for stopping by!
 Do you have any money-saving travel tips?
 Let me know in the comments!
 To read about some of our previous trips, visit my Trips Page.
 If you like my photos be sure to “like” my Facebook Page and follow me on Instagram!
 For my list of gadgets to make your travels easier, click here.
 To see inside my camera bag, check out my updated Gear Page.